marcelm/cutadapt/doc/guide.rst

 To require that filtering criteria must apply to *both* reads in order for a read pair to be discarded, use the option ``--pair-filter=both``.
-The following table describes the effect for each filtering option.
+The following table describes the effect for some filtering options.

 +----------------------------+------------------------------------------------+-----------------------------------------+
 | Filtering option           | With ``--pair-filter=any``, the pair           | With ``-pair-filter=both``, the pair    |